tbobm/talks-fosdem/package-management.md

 ## The ties that bind

-Oackage M = Risk M
+Package M = Risk M
-Modern PM made of communities
+Modern package manager made of communities

 ### What is a package anyway ?

-Floor of definition = Nbr of PM
+Floor of definition = Nbr of package managers
 Deeply incompatible.

 -----